Leyburn railway station: Preservation

 The Wensleydale Railway reopened the station at Leyburn in May 2003 after leasing the line from Railtrack.
 The station buildings had survived after closure, which made the re-instatement of passenger facilities there straightforward.

 Passenger trains initially ran eastwards from Leyburn to Leeming Bar, but these were extended on to Redmire in August 2004.
+As of 2024, trains currently terminate here as the line to Redmire is out of use.
 Since the preservation company had been in operation, they had planned to relay/re-instate a run-round loop trackbed (for heritage locos to run-round).
 They finally achieved this in Spring 2019 with a new line on the northern side of the station.
 The company hopes to one day eventually rebuild and reopen the abandoned line westwards to Hawes and eventually to Garsdale and run trains along the full length of the entire Yorkshire dale from Northallerton to Garsdale — a trip of almost 40 miles (64 km) in length (which would nearly make the railway itself the longest heritage line in the UK).

 In July 2017, it was announced that the station was benefitting from a grant of £72,000, which would allow the installation of a passing loop, a water tower with water cranes, a footbridge and a signal box with working levers.
 The footbridge and signal box have been donated by Network Rail from redundant areas when upgrades have been carried out.
 In 2019, the passing loop was opened and the footbridge donated from Brigg Station in Lincolnshire, was refurbished by Cleveland Bridge & Engineering Company in a not-for-profit scheme.
-The signal box is from the Furness Railway and was previously located on the Cumbrian Coast line.
+The signal box is from the Furness Railway and was previously located on the Cumbrian Coast Line.